aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-0/_index.md

 {{< /highlight >}}

 ### **Added TxtLoadOptions.KeepExactFormat Property**
-The property KeepExactFormat has been added to the TxtLoadOptions class that indicates whether the exact formatting should be kept for the cell value when string/text is converted to numbers or DateTime.
-This property has been added to match the behavior of MS Excel application for loading DateTime or numeric values from CSV files.
-In order to simulate the MS Excel's behavior, set the KeepExactFormat property to false, whereas the default value is true so the cell value will be formatted as the string in CSV file.
+The property KeepExactFormat has been added to the TxtLoadOptions class.
+It indicates whether the exact formatting should be kept for the cell value when a string/text is converted to numbers or DateTime.
+This property has been added to match the behavior of MS Excel for loading DateTime or numeric values from CSV files.
+In order to simulate MS Excel's behavior, set the KeepExactFormat property to false; the default value is true, so the cell value will be formatted as the string in the CSV file.

 **Java**